isabella232/data-workbench.en-1/help/home/c-dataset-const-proc/c-data-trans/c-transf-types/c-standard-transf/c-copy.md

 ---
 description: The Copy transformation simply copies the value in the input field to the given output field.
 If the input field could be a vector of strings, the output field must start with "x-."
-seo-description: The Copy transformation simply copies the value in the input field to the given output field.
-If the input field could be a vector of strings, the output field must start with "x-."
-seo-title: Copy
 solution: Analytics
 title: Copy
 topic: Data workbench